m0uneer/sequelize-auto-ts/README.md

 `sequelize-models.ts`

-This file contains all of the Sequelize model definitions.
-This module exposes an `initialize` function which defines all of the models (tables) within Sequelize.
-This method must be called before any of the sequelize-auto-ts generated instances can be used.
-In addition to the `instance` method, a single model variable is exposed for each table which is then used to query individual tables.

-`sequelize.d.ts`

-This is definitions for all of the core Sequelize functionality.
-It is copied to the target if it is not found in the target project.
-The project is defined as the first parent folder of the target directory that contains a `package.json` file.
-If you prefer to place all of your library definition files in a specific directory, move this file to your desired directory within your project and re-run sequelize-auto-ts. sequelize-auto-ts will find the file and calculate the proper relative paths to be used in `sequelize-models.ts` and `sequelize-types.ts`.

-`node.d.ts`

-This is the definition file for Node.
-As with `sequelize.d.ts` if it is found in the target project the existing definition file will be referenced.
-If the file is not found, then it is copied to the target directory.
-Note that sequelize-auto-ts will not reference any definition file underneath `node_modules`.

 # Demo Database Schema

 For the rest of the explanation we'll use a very simple database with two tables and a relationship between them.
 It is defined as follows: